MediaArea/MediaConch/StyleGuide.md

 Operating with a software configuration management system (Git) will allow MediaArea easy version control as well as knowledge of the revisions needed.
 This is an essential part of the open source community that allows developers to be able to work together collaboratively.
 A version control system allows multiple people to work on the same or similar sections of the source code base, simultaneously and at the same time, with awareness and prevention of overlapping or conflicting work.
 Git will be used as the software configuration management system for this project.

 - Use of an open platform for open development:
 MediaArea will operate within an open source platform on which to develop software and better facilitate the open development of that software.
 Public visibility that allows anyone the ability to contribute to the software’s development allows for sturdier, more reliable outcomes.
 Feedback is more easily sought and more readily provided with the use of an open platform.
-Github will be used as the open platform for open development of this project.
+GitHub will be used as the open platform for open development of this project.

 ### Open Source Platforms

-All software development as well as the development of all relevant and corresponding digital assets and tools created by MediaArea during the PREFORMA project will exist and function as an open source project within an open source platform (Github).
+All software development as well as the development of all relevant and corresponding digital assets and tools created by MediaArea during the PREFORMA project will exist and function as an open source project within an open source platform (GitHub).
 This open source development platform will offer full transparency and traceability throughout the development phase and facilitate a functional collaborative environment with developers, users, stakeholders, and institutions.

 Source code, issue tracking, documentation, updates, release and various forms and channels of public outreach will be centralized within the open development platform and linked to within the PREFORMA project page.